Advice for Siblings of Those With Autism

 - Learn communication styles.
 Your sibling might use eye contact, body posture, or gentle touch to get your attention.
 These prompts can fly by in a second, and you might miss them.

 - Engage in activities.
 It’s hard to find tasks you both enjoy, and it’s equally difficult to ensure everyone has a good time.
 Therapists can help.

 - Understand each other.
 Asking questions, summarizing statements, and checking for understanding help you connect.

-Sitting in on a sibling’s session may help you build your empathy skills.
+Sitting in on a sibling’s therapy session may help you build your empathy skills.
 For example, if you watch your sibling work through an applied behavior analysis session, you might see how hard it is for the person you love to do something simple, like brushing their teeth.
 You might also see how hard your sibling works to get that task right.
 You could emerge from the session feeling even more proud of your sibling than you do now.

 Build a Supportive Network

 You’re not alone.
 Even on your most difficult days, you’re surrounded by people who can help you.
 Strengthen that community of support, so you’ll have even more resources to lean on when you need them.